alextbradley/alextbradley.github.io/_pages/publications.md

 ### Peer Reviewed Publications
 #### In review/submitted
-* EF Cameron, TR Cowton, *AT Bradley*, PR Holland
+* Greenland fjord processes have a depth-dependent influence on predicted submarine melt rates
-Greenland fjord processes have a depth-dependent influence on predicted submarine melt rates
+  EF Cameron, TR Cowton, **AT Bradley**, PR Holland

 * Quantifying the Role of Parametric Uncertainty in Projections of Large-Scale Glacier Change
 MC James, TL Edwards, T Matthews, **AT Bradley**, JF O'Neill, and H Zekollari